FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 17th November 2023.md

 **Table 8: Summary Capital Plan 2024-2026**

-Chart 6 profiles the Capital Expenditure for each of the three years:--- 28
+Chart 6 profiles the Capital Expenditure for each of the three years:
+---
+28

 **Chart 6: Summary Capital Plan 2024-2026 by year**